sgraden/vpc/apis.md

 * **Required Parameters**:
 	* `start`: A server-supplied token determining what resource to start the page on.
-	* `limit`': The number of resources to return on a page.
+	* `limit`: The number of resources to return on a page.
 	* `resource_group.id`: Filters the collection to resources within one of the resource groups identified in a comma-separated list of resource group identifiers
 * **Return**: `200: The security groups were retrieved successfully.`